guide42/ochenta/README.md

 }
 ```

 Complex?
-This middleware exists at `Ochenta\header`.
+This middleware exists at `ochenta\header`.
 This is how we use it:

 ```php
 $app = add_header('X-Frame-Options', 'SAMEORIGIN')($app);
 ```

 What a hassle!
-Better use `Ochenta\stack` to do stacks of middlewares:
+Better use `ochenta\stack` to do stacks of middlewares:

 ```php
 $app = stack(@hola, [